List of career achievements by Lionel Messi: Selections for international sports personality of the year

 The Laureus World Sports Awards is an annual award ceremony honouring remarkable individuals from the world of sports along with the greatest sporting achievements throughout the year.
-With six and five nominations respectively, Messi and Ronaldo are the only footballers to be nominated on multiple occasions.
-In 2020, Messi became the first footballer to win the award.
+Messi is the athlete that received the most nominations overall (8—tied with Tiger Woods).
+In 2020, Messi became the first footballer to win the award, and in 2023 received it for the second time.